-MU243B Elementary & Middle School Music Methods 3 credits
+MU243B Elementary Music Methods

-This course is designed to present an introduction to the general music program in elementary and middle school.
-Its purpose is to acquaint prospective music educators with the elementary and middle school music student, content, materials, management, and methods of instruction.
-Prerequisite: ED195 and ED219.
-(Fall)
+This course is designed to present an introduction to the general music program in a K-6 setting.
+Its purpose is to acquaint prospective music educators with the elementary music student, content, materials, management, and methods of instruction.
+Prerequisites: ED195 and ED219.

-MU249A Woodwind Methods (Fall, odd years) 1 credit MU249B Brass Methods (Spring, even years) 1 credit MU249C Percussion Methods (Spring, odd years) 1 credit MU249D String & Guitar Methods (Fall, even years) 1 credit
+MU249A Woodwind Methods (Fall, Odd Years) 1 credit MU249B Brass Methods (Spring, Even Years) 1 credit MU249C Percussion Methods (Spring, Odd Years) 1 credit MU249D String and Guitar Methods (Fall, even years) 1 credit

 Instrumental methods courses concentrate on essential information, hands-on experience, and teaching each instrument.
 Developing ability to transpose on musical instruments at sight is stressed.
 Fundamentals are covered and applied in performance.
 Pedagogy is stressed with attention to trouble-shooting and problemsolving in light of fundamentals and correct playing skills.
 Reflex development approach to skills is taught along with methods and materials.
 Includes instrument maintenance and basic repair.
-Meets twice per week with the second hour being a lab for 0 credit.